-Prerequisite: CSC 101 Or higher And MATH 241 And MATH 251
+Prerequisite: CSC 101 Or CSC 102 Or CSC 120 And MATH 241 And MATH 251

 CSC 322 (3-3-0) Programming Languages: This course considers the principal programming language concepts and shows how they are dealt with in the design and implementation of traditional imperative languages, functional languages, logic languages, and object-oriented languages.
 Topics include history, virtual machines, representation of data types, sequence control, data control, data sharing, data type checking, runtime storage management, and distributed and parallel programming constructs.